axelmuhr/NIU_gen2_dashboard_fw/README.md

 To learn more about it visit https://www.myniu.org/2nd-gen-dashboard/

 # Code
-This is the "first shot" at the disassembly mainly adding the knwon addresses of the USARTs etc. hinting towards the functionality of those functions using them.
+This is the "first shot" at the disassembly mainly adding labels to the known addresses (e.g. USART1_base) hinting towards the functionality of those functions which are using them.